Nationalism: Italy

 Italian nationalism emerged in the 19th century and was the driving force for Italian unification or the Risorgimento (meaning the "Resurgence" or "Revival").
 It was the political and intellectual movement that consolidated the different states of the Italian peninsula into the single state of the Kingdom of Italy in 1861.
 The memory of the Risorgimento is central to Italian nationalism but it was based in the liberal middle classes and ultimately proved a bit weak.
-The new government treated the newly annexed South as a kind of underdeveloped province for its "backward" and poverty-stricken society, its poor grasp of standard Italian (as Italo-Dalmatian dialects of Neapolitan and Sicilian were prevalent in the common use) and its traditions.
+The new government treated the newly annexed South as a kind of underdeveloped province due to its "backward" and poverty-stricken society, its poor grasp of standard Italian (as Italo-Dalmatian dialects of Neapolitan and Sicilian were prevalent in the common use) and its local traditions.
 The liberals had always been strong opponents of the pope and the very well organized Catholic Church.
 The liberal government under the Sicilian Francesco Crispi sought to enlarge his political base by emulating Otto von Bismarck and firing up Italian nationalism with an aggressive foreign policy.
 It partially crashed and his cause was set back.
 Of his nationalistic foreign policy, historian R. J. B. Bosworth says:

 [Crispi] pursued policies whose openly aggressive character would not be equaled until the days of the Fascist regime.
 Crispi increased military expenditure, talked cheerfully of a European conflagration, and alarmed his German or British friends with these suggestions of preventative attacks on his enemies.
 His policies were ruinous, both for Italy's trade with France, and, more humiliatingly, for colonial ambitions in East Africa.
 Crispi's lust for territory there was thwarted when on 1 March 1896, the armies of Ethiopian Emperor Menelik routed Italian forces at Adowa [...] in what has been defined as an unparalleled disaster for a modern army.
 Crispi, whose private life and personal finances [...] were objects of perennial scandal, went into dishonorable retirement.